roscoestar/roscoestar.github.io/_posts/2019-09-06-convergent-evolution.markdown

 Above: skulls of a thylacine and a wolf.
 It’s a common test for paleontology and evolutionary biology college students to be handed one of these and asked which it is.
 If that’s not a testament to the power of convergent evolution, I don’t know what is.
 (Hint: thylacines have 8 small teeth between the big canines in the top jaw, while wolves have 6.
 Wolves also have a special giant molar on the bottom jaw that in thylacines is normal-sized.)

 Remember that episode of Seinfeld where Elaine starts hanging out with a new group of friends that uncannily parallels her other group of friends?
 George tries to join that group, and Elaine says, “Sorry, we’ve already got a George.”
 In this metaphor, the new group of friends are the placentals and the old group is the marsupials, and “the George” of each group is the thylacine and the wolf.
 Basically, Elaine has certain **niches** that her friends can fill--the George, the Jerry, and the Kramer--and two groups of people independently filled those niches.
 If that makes any sense.
-Convergent evolution in pop...culture...?

 \*nicknames not in widespread usage; so called by me (and now by you)

 ### 4. The Seven Saber Teeth
 Now for something slightly different--let’s look at a single trait over time instead of a side-by-side comparison of two animals (by the way, convergent evolution happens in non-vertebrate organisms too, I’m just biased and like vertebrates best).
 Something we **synapsids** (mammals and all animals more closely related to mammals than to reptiles) are particularly good at is **heterodont dentition**, or the specialization of certain teeth for certain tasks.
-Most mammals have a variety of tooth shapes--molars, incisors, canines--while this is rare (but does exist--see Notosuchians and Heterodontosaurs) among reptiles.
+Most mammals have a variety of tooth shapes--molars, incisors, canines--while this is rare (but does exist--see notosuchians and heterodontosaurs) among reptiles.
 One very popular and very charismatic style of dentition is the extremely elongated canines known colloquially as saber teeth.

 Saber teeth have evolved no less than _seven times_ independently among mammals and stem-mammals throughout history.
 Here are the groups:
 1. Gorgonopsids (a type of stem-mammal) in the Permian, about 270 mya